-Buttery Chocolate Shortbread, Homemade Caramel, Milk Chocolate, and Micro Mini Eggs make the most delicious Easter Chocolate Millionaires Shortbread!
+Buttery Chocolate Shortbread, Homemade Caramel, Milk Chocolate, and Easter Treats make the most delicious Easter Chocolate Millionaires Shortbread!

 So as its Easter season, I thought I would treat you to something I was craving and wanting for so long.
 A CHOCOLATE Millionaires Shortbread.
 This doesn’t just mean the Chocolate on top, this means the Shortbread is chocolate flavoured as well!
 Oh hellloooooo!

 Honestly, I knew I wanted to do an Easter themed Millionaires Shortbread as you all love my Salted Caramel Millionaires Shortbread and my other shortbreads so much!

 I didn’t just want to do something and add some Easter treats on however as it would have been too similar to my other recipes, so I thought I would make it next level, and add even more Chocolate.
 Chocolate Shortbread was the only way to go and oh my days it was DELICIOUS.

 I have used some cute little Micro Mini Eggs from the Easter isle in Tesco, some Mini Eggs, some Golden eggs etc when baking this, as you can basically use whatever to put on top!
 I realise not all easter treats are everyone else’s favourites, which is why I love it when you can do whatever you want

 I wanted to stick to my usual caramel, but took the salt out as I wanted this one to be quite sweet!
 I went for Milk Chocolate to top this one as its all I actually had, but Dark or White would work perfectly well as well!
 Depends on your mood and flavour choices!

 My Mini Egg Cookie Bars, Easter Brownies and Easter Rocky Road have always been popular since I posted them, even if they were only recent.
 I knew however that some of you still would want another traybake, so this delicious treat was born.